codedstructure/svgdx/docs/attributes.md

 Applies to: Basic shapes

+### `text-inset`
+When `text-loc` is used to place text at the corner or edge of a shape, it can become unreadable if pushed all the way to the edge.
+The `text-inset` attribute - which defaults to '1' if omitted - controls how much the text string is 'pulled in' from the edge or corner.

+For centered text this has no effect.

 ### `text-pre`
 If this attribute is present - regardless of value - for an element, that element has spaces replaced with non-breaking spaces.
 This prevents the usual XML whitespace collapse which